kiedouglas/uttt-player-py/README.md

 `uabc -p -f -g 100 “python3 samples/random_player_wrapper.py”`

+See https://socialgorithm.org/ultimate-ttt-docs/sections/player/testing_locally.html for more instructions, including how to setup uabc.

 ## I'm ready for battle!

 You'll be using *uabc* to play against others on the day; check with us for the exact command to run.